lmigueldf/doc/guide/hello-world.md

 .
 ├── manifest.json (project settings)
 ├── sdk/ -> /path/to/devkit/sdk (symlink to game engine libraries)
-├── build/ (auto-generated by basil)
+├── build/ (auto-generated by devkit)
-├── resources/ (game assets)
+├── modules/ (auto-generated by devkit - this is where devkit-core lives, plus any addons) ├── resources/ (game assets)
 │   └── fonts/
 └── src/